bgfernandes/lottie/README.md

 In the */app* folder sits the application that serves the front-end pages using the Next.JS framework.

 1. Run `yarn install` to install the dependencies.
+2. Copy *.env.local.sample* to *.env.local* and update it as needed.

 ## Running in Development